cermati/route-label/README.md

 ### getRouteTable

-After `buildRouteTable`, you can call this anywhere using routeable (with or without wrapping app).
+After `buildRouteTable`, you can call this anywhere using route-label (with or without wrapping app).
 ```
 /*
 Consider this route definitions: